Round 23-2 Details

 ISIS has returned to pre-Covid ways of running experiments after the long shutdown.
 This means that

-we will expect an experiment team to come to ISIS to run their experiment.
+we expect an experiment team to come to ISIS to run their experiment.
 Please

 ensure you have an experiment team able to come physically to ISIS before submitting a proposal.